crowtek/React_Weather_App/README.md

 # React_Weather_App

-## A easy Project in which I made a Weather App from a Toturial in React.
+## A small Project in which I made a Weather App from a Toturial in React.